ocelotconsulting/ocelotconsulting.github.io/_posts/2016-10-27-global-hack-6.md

 layout:     post
 title:      "GlobalHack VI"
 subtitle:   "Caffeine, Coding, and Contributing for a Cause"
-date:       2016-10-17 13:45:00
+date:       2016-10-27 08:00:00
 author:     "John, Larry, and Tyler"
 header-img: "img/blog/homeless.jpg"
 description: "The Ocelot team's experience participating in GlobalHack 6 (for St. Patrick's Center in St. Louis)"
 ---

 ## **The Cause**
 We participated in this year's [GlobalHack 6](https://globalhack.org/globalhack-vi/) to support the cause of fighting homelessness.
 It was a grueling weekend of non-stop design and coding with very little sleep.
-The challenge presented to us had [project brief](https://drive.google.com/drive/folders/0B2mfdDRureR9Yk8wSk9MX1ZCME0) four areas of focus:
+The challenge presented to us had a [project brief](https://drive.google.com/drive/folders/0B2mfdDRureR9Yk8wSk9MX1ZCME0) with four areas of focus:

 * **Prevention** -- identifying those at risk of becoming homeless and potential strategies to keep such individuals housed
 * **Emergency Shelter** -- streamlining the process of getting emergency housing for those on the streets